apache/parquet-site/content/en/blog/features/alp_encoding.md

 same as the original value and thus would be stored as an exception.
 {{% /alert %}}

 Picking a good exponent and factor is key to good ALP performance.
 Each Parquet writer is free to choose the exponent and factor for each vector using any algorithm.
 The Parquet specification provides an example sampling based algorithm which minimize exceptions.
-Typically the exponent is chosen to cover the range of values in the vector, and the factor is chosen to remove as many trailing zeros as possible.
+Typically, the exponent is chosen to cover the range of values in the vector, and the factor is chosen to remove as many trailing zeros as possible.

+{{% alert title="Example" color="info" %}}

-For example, it is valid to encode the values `1.23`, `3.456` and `4.55` with multiple exponent and factor choices, such as:
+It is valid to encode the values `1.23`, `2.45` and `2.01` with multiple exponent and factor choices, such as:

-* `e=1, f=2`: 123, 3456, 455
+* `e=1, f=2`: 123, 245, 201
-* `e=2, f=3`: 1230, 34560, 45500
+* `e=2, f=3`: 1230, 2450, 2010

 For these values, the first choice is better as it yields smaller encoded values and thus fewer bits to store them.
+{{% /alert %}}

+Finally, to minimize the number of bits needed to store the encoded values, ALP subtracts the minimum value as a frame of reference from each encoded value before bit-packing.

+{{% alert title="Example" color="info" %}}

+The values above require only 7 bits per value to store after subtracting the frame of reference:
+* Input values: `123`, `245`, and `201` (8 bits per value)
+* Minimum value (frame of reference):`123`
+* Final bitpacked values are `0`, `122`, and `78` (7 bits per value)

+{{% /alert %}}

 <!--
 *********